Cahyo717/about-testing/Readme.md

-first, run "npm install' on terminal run npm run wdio '@click or @drop' for running test both of them
+first, run "npm install' on terminal run "npm run wdio" to run the test run "npm run allure-report" to see the report via browser